clp/learn_python/find_answers/README_2.rst

     the o/p file was 22023 lines long and was built in 59 sec.

 #.
 One way to use the data: run the grade_each_answer.py program
-   which uses the q_with_a.csv file.
+   which uses the popular_qa.csv file.
 Read the question & answer and give the answer a grade based on its value.
 That grade is saved and available to compare with grades from other analysis tools.